WORLD-CLASS - COLLAGEN EXPERT

 There May Be More Functions And Types Of Collagen Than You Think!

-Recently, research has found that collagen supplements not only “replenish the loss of collagen,” but also delivers special dipeptide components from collagen: proline-hydroxyproline (Pro-Hyp).
+Recently, research has found that collagen supplements “replenish the loss of collagen,” and deliver special dipeptide components from collagen: proline-hydroxyproline (Pro-Hyp).
 This ingredient has the “signal transduction factor” function.
-After absorption, it may promote the proliferation of human skin cells, synthesize collagen, stimulate the activity of hyaluronic acid enzymes, and increase the content of hyaluronic acid in the human skin.
+After absorption, it may promote the proliferation of human skin cells, synthesize collagen, stimulate the activity of hyaluronic acid enzymes, and increase hyaluronic acid content in the human skin.
 The formation process of collagen in the human body is extremely complex.
-In order to form collagen, each tissue not only needs to have enough amino acid raw materials, but also various polypeptide precursors to drive the action of fibroblasts.
+To form collagen, each tissue needs to have enough amino acid raw materials, and various polypeptide precursors to drive the action of fibroblasts.

 Precise Collagen Selection to Maximize Effects